Admissions FAQs

 1. Where do students attend lessons?

-In the first two years of the programme, students attend lessons at both the NTU main and Novena campuses.
+During the first two years of the programme, students attend lessons at both the NTU main and Novena campuses.
+Internal shuttle buses are scheduled to provide seamless transportation for students between the two locations.
 In the next three years, students are based primarily at healthcare facilities throughout Singapore for their clinical postings, under the three healthcare clusters – NHG, SingHealth and NUHS.

 LKCMedicine students will receive early exposure to research through the Student-Researcher Immersion Programme (SRIP) in Year 3, and the six-week Scholarly Project in Year 4.